MarkTanui/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 1 (Run inline) - Shell script that runs python script.
-Task 2 (Hello, print) -   prints exactly "Programming is like building a multilingual puzzle Task 3 (Print integer) -  print the integer stored in the variable number, followed by Battery street
+Task 2 (Hello, print) -   prints exactly "Programming is like building a multilingual puzzle Task 3 (Print integer) -  print the integer stored in the variable number, followed by Battery street Task 4 (Print float) - print the float stored in the variable number with a precision of 2 digits